wolldog/shamazon/README.md

 ## Description

 Shamazon provides the backend functionality and product database for an e-commerce website.
-Using Node, MySQL, Sequeli
+Using Node, MySQL, Sequelize and

 ## Table of Contents
 - [Installation](#installation)